-One of the most important duties of the Building Representative is the handling of grievances at step one.
-Therefore, it is imperative that all Building Representatives become thoroughly familiar with Article VII of the contract The Grievance Procedure, and especially with section C 1 (a) which deals with the filing of a grievance at the school level.
-Put in general terms a "grievance" is a statement which says that a teacher's rights have been violated due to a misinterpretation or misapplication of the contract or that a teacher has been treated unfairly or inequitably.
+One of the most important duties of the Building Representative is the handling of grievances at Step One.
+Therefore, it is imperative that all Building Representatives become thoroughly familiar with the "Dispute Resolution" sections of the contract, and especially with the paragraphs which deal with the filing of a grievance at the school level.
+This is found in Article X of the teacher contract and Article V of the paraprofessional, substitute, and ABA contracts.

+Put in general terms, a "grievance" is a statement which says that a teacher's rights have been violated due to a misinterpretation or misapplication of the contract.
+It is not a general complaint or claim of unfair treatment